-However, the DOJ and FTC have recently announced a shift in their antitrust enforcement toward PE-backed healthcare organizations (Cumming 2022).
-A key concern, as stated by Deputy Assistant Attorney General Andrew Foreman, is that rather than "function as a maverick or a disruptor in health care markets," investors will "cause the target company to focus solely on short-term financial gain and not on advancing innovation or quality" (Foreman 2022).
-We find evidence of the former, whereby creating fertility clinic chains, corporate investors may help facilitate knowledge sharing among physicians.
-Previously independent privately-owned clinics had limited means and incentives to collaborate and learn from each other.
-Joining a fertility chain can help reduce barriers to collaboration, and a centralized management system can allow for distribution of information and standardization of care.
+However, the U.S. Department of Justice and Federal Trade Commission have recently announced a shift in their antitrust enforcement toward PE-backed healthcare organizations (Cumming 2022).
+A key concern, as stated by Deputy Assistant Attorney General Andrew Foreman, is that rather than "function as a maverick or a disruptor in health care markets," investors will "cause the target company to focus solely on shortterm financial gain and not on advancing innovation or quality" (Foreman 2022).
+We find evidence of the former, whereby creating fertility clinic chains, corporate investors can help facilitate knowledge sharing among physicians.
+Previously independent clinics had limited means and incentives to collaborate and learn from each other.
+Joining a fertility chain helps reduce barriers to collaboration, and a centralized management system allows for distribution of information and standardization of care.
 We also find limited evidence that fertility clinic acquisitions or affiliations lead to changes in market concentration.
 Still, given the recency of the phenomenon, there may eventually be anticompetitive effects as clinic acquisitions continue.

 Ultimately, the findings of this paper are societally important and shed light on the future of the fertility industry.
 Current changes in abortion laws could affect patient access to IVF (Halleman et al. 2022; Jokisch Polo 2022).
 Given the potential income loss, abortion bans could ultimately lead corporate owners to close or move fertility clinics, laboratories, and egg-freezing facilities to less restrictive states, further exacerbating inequalities in access to fertility care (Pringle 2022).
-Abortion bans also raise concerns over maternal and infant health because women pregnant via IVF are more likely to develop life-threatening pregnancy complications, and babies are more likely to suffer congenital disabilities (Hansen et al. 2013; Reddy et al. 2007).
+Abortion bans also raise concerns over maternal and infant health because women pregnant via IVF are more likely to develop life-threatening pregnancy complications, and babies are more likely to suffer congenital disabilities (Reddy et al. 2007; Hansen et al. 2013).